Why Did You Add a Bird to Your Logo?

 On June 1st, Create & Collab. will turn 3 years old.
 When I first started this business, all I knew was that I wanted to help people.
-Up until now, I didn't truly understand what I was doing for others, but I knew why.
-The why hasn't changed, but the mission has begun to grow deeper roots.
-My business coach helped me develop a slogan in the begin, "Bringing your vision to life."
+In the beginning, I didn't truly understand how much value I was bringing to the table, but I knew why I was doing it.
+The why hasn't changed, but the mission has grown much deeper roots.
+My business coach helped me develop my slogan, "Bringing your vision to life."
 This helped me realize, that I'm not just creating for the sake of creating.
-I've been taking other people's visions and bringing those visions to life with each client I work with.
+I've been taking other people's visions and bringing those visions to life with each and every client I work with.
 Not to mention, when I create a logo or a website for a new business, I'm helping give their business the wings it needs to take flight.

 One of my new favorite books called, Contagious has taught me an incredible amount about marketing and triggers.
 "Music researchers Adrian North, David Hargreaves, and Jennifer McKendrick examined how triggers might affect supermarket buying behavior more broadly.
 You know the music you're used to hearing while you shop for groceries?
 Well, North Hargreaves, and McKendrick subtly replaced it with music from different countries.
 Some days they played French music while other days they played German music - what you'd expect to hear outside a French cafe on the banks of the Seine and what you might expect to hear at Oktoberfest.
 Then they measured the type of wine people purchased.